 Easily fixable leaking faucets and toilets waste thousands of gallons of water a year.
+Below are easy-to-follow videos to help you get started.

 Corrosion, mineral deposits or defective parts are usually the cause of a leaking faucet, and it can waste hundreds of gallons of water a month.
 Do-it-yourself fixes are not difficult and can save you from paying expensive plumbing fees.
 In addition to saving water, you’ll also be saving the energy it takes to heat the water.
 If it’s time for a new faucet, be sure to choose a water efficient WaterSense labeled model.